 The guitar is perfect for burgeoning jazzers and steel-string players of all styles looking to expand their tonal palettes with the unmistakable sound of a classic acoustic archtop.

-17-inch non-cutaway body with 17-inch lower bout; Solid spruce top with longitudinal bracing; Laminated flamed maple back and sides; Aged Gloss Vintage Sunburst or Vintage Natural finish
+17-inch non-cutaway body; Solid spruce top with longitudinal bracing; Laminated flamed maple back and sides; Aged Gloss Vintage Sunburst or Vintage Natural finish

 5-piece maple/mahogany neck; Ebony fretboard; 25.5-inch scale length; 1.69-inch nut; Epiphone reissue tuners